Steeroy/the-cabinet-company/README.md

 ```

-which is the `dependencies` section in `package.json`, this helps us install these packages with the use of `npm`, and make use of these packages.
+which are in the `dependencies` section in `package.json`, this helps us install these packages with the use of `npm`, and make use of these packages.
 These are installed into the node modules folder.
 Some of the `dependencies` are pre-built, so as you initialise the project with:

 ```js
  $npx create-react-app [project_name]
 ```

 Then these dependencies are also installed, as they make up a basic `ReactJs` app.
 For most of my projects I use `Bootstrap, react-bootstrap, @iconify/react` to increase productivity.
 I do not fully use them, but in cases where it makes the job simpler and cleaner.
-You can read about the packages on [` Bootstrap `](https://getbootstrap.com/) (open source templates), [` Iconify `](https://iconify.design/) (open source icons from almost all major icons libraries such as Font Awesome, Material UI etc).
+You can read more about the packages on [` Bootstrap `](https://getbootstrap.com/) (open source templates), [` Iconify `](https://iconify.design/) (open source icons from almost all major icons libraries such as Font Awesome, Material UI etc).

 ## Folder Structure